KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/lectures/README.md

 ## Lectures
 In this folder you’ll find links to the **course lecture videos**.
-Watch them in order (Phase 0 → Phase 5).
+It is recommended that you initially watch them in order (Phase 0 → Phase 5, as they appear).
+Later you might want to return to them as needed.
 Each lecture introduces a phase of the Yacraf that you’ll use for the assignement.
+The presented material is also avialble a slide deck: [EP2790-HT2024_v1-all.pdf](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/blob/master/Course-material/lectures/EP2790-HT2024_v1-all.pdf).
 (All lectures were not recorded at the same point in time and extended and complimentary material has been added over time.
 A red star in the slide deck is indicating where material has been added.)

 - **Lecture 0 — Preliminaries for Cyber Threat Modeling & Risk Analysis → [Lecture video ▶](https://play.kth.se/playlist/dedicated/0_eeoaqjho/0_kih95sxw)**